Kids' hearing aids: types and models

 Bone conduction hearing aids for children

 In the UK, bone conduction hearing aids (BCHAs) offer a non-surgical solution for children with conductive hearing loss or single-sided deafness.
 These devices, such as the ADHEAR system, use an adhesive adapter placed behind the ear to transmit sound vibrations directly to the inner ear, bypassing the outer and middle ear.
 This method provides immediate results without the need for surgery, making it a convenient option for young children.
 The cost of bone-conduction hearing aids can vary.
 For instance, the MED-EL ADHEAR system offers a non-surgical alternative with prices typically lower than surgical implants, though specific costs can depend on the provider and the specific needs of the child.
 Insurance coverage under the NHS can help mitigate these costs, making these advanced hearing solutions more accessible.
 The benefits of bone-conduction hearing aid for children include improved speech understanding, better hearing in noisy environments, and no pressure on the skin, which enhances comfort and wearability.
 These devices are particularly advantageous for children who cannot use conventional hearing aids due to outer or middle ear problems.
 For families in the UK, consulting with an audiologist is essential to determine the most appropriate hearing solution for their child and to navigate the available funding options through the NHS or private insurance.
+For more information about BAHA and cochlear implant costs, read our dedicated article.

 Best hearing aids for severe hearing loss in kids